 Hand-pulled rickshaws were originally brought to India by Chinese immigrants in the 19th century.
-However, these were deemed a travesty in human dignity and were banned in 2005.
+However, it was decided hand-pulled rickshaws were inhumane and were banned in 2005.

 If the rickshaw wallahs are caught working by the police, the fine can far outweigh a days earnings, however they take their chances and still ply their trade in neighbourhood backstreets.

 A constant reminder of the British occupation of India, run down colonial buildings are not hard to find around Kolkata.
 Just look up as you wander to spot dilapidated window shutters and tired paint work.